apolitical/impl-display-for-vec/README.md

 > ℹ️ This pattern is normally used to improve type safety.
 For example if your program needs to deal
 > with emails which are stored in Strings, you may want a function that only handles Emails and not
 > any old String.
-You could use newtype idiom to enforce this:
+You could use *newtype* idiom to enforce this:
 >
 > ```rust
 > struct Email(pub String);
 > ```

-There’s one little quirk with the newtype pattern though which is that where you used to be able to use `self` or, whatever variable contains it, you now have to use `self.0` (or `albums.0` if its stored in a variable called "albums") to access the underlying data.
+There’s one little quirk with the *newtype* pattern though which is that because we wrapped the data in another type, if we want to access the data itself, we need to access the zeroth element of our wrapper.
+I.e, if we're accessing a Vec called albums, we can just use `albums`.
+If the variable contains our *newtype*, to access the Vec inside we must use `albums.0`.

-If we change our implementation of `fmt::Display` to use our newtype, it looks like this.
+If we change our implementation of `fmt::Display` to use our *newtype*, it looks like this.

 ```rust
 impl fmt::Display for Albums {